How to Keep Your Dog Entertained Indoors

 Being stuck at home is disappointing for both you and your dog.
-We all know an active dog is a happy dog, but even if you can’t get out as much as you’d ideally like to over the next few weeks, there’s still plenty you can do at home to help keep your dog stimulated and entertained.
+We all know an active dog is a happy dog, but even if you can’t get out as much as you’d ideally like to, there’s still plenty you can do at home to help keep your dog stimulated and entertained.
 Check out our tips below for how you can keep your dog entertained indoors.

 Dogs need both physical and mental stimulation to stay fit, healthy and happy.
 Physical exertion comes from walking, running and playing, whilst many different things can provide mental stimulation.

 From tracking scents outside, to concentrating hard on obedience training, or attempting to get kibble out of a puzzle toy – tough mental concentration results in a tired, happy dog.